“It’s not the tools you have faith in—tools are just tools—they work or they don’t work. It’s the people you have faith in or not.” – Steve Jobs

 Transparency, trust, and engagement are the foundation of building a support system in an organization.

-Empowerment leads to a successful organization
+Employee Empowerment leads to a successful organization

 Successful organizations empower their leadership.
 Leadership empowers their employees.
 When employees see their managers or leadership teams enabled in their work, employees are more likely to be influenced by that.
 Companies have realized that people are the most crucial asset to the organization’s success, and the more they feel empowered, the more likely they will add value.
 The same values you carry to your customers, such as trust, empathy, support, partnership, etc., should be given forward to your workforce.
 According to Gallup, organizations that empower their employees experience 50% higher customer loyalty, reducing the resources needed to retain customers.
 Therefore, achieving tangible business results faster.